 Mark D Hornstein, MD

 - Professor of Obstetrics, Gynecology & Reproductive Biology

 - Harvard Medical School

 Infertility is a complex disorder with significant medical, psychosocial, and economic aspects.
 The etiologies of female infertility will be reviewed here.
 Evaluation and treatment of female infertility are discussed separately.
-(See "Evaluation of female infertility" and "Overview of treatment of female infertility".)
+(See "Evaluation of female infertility" and "Treatments for female infertility".)